CharlieSchuck/ConstraintSatisfactionWordle/Wordle AI/README.md

 `src/` contains the source code for the AI.

-The AI Program will write the results of any tests run to the `Tests/` directory.
+The AI Program will write the results of any tests that are run to the `Tests/` directory.

 ### Important Note